Frequently asked questions

 Can I have a copy of the Pudsey logo to use in my fundraising events?

-As the long-time face of our charity, Pudsey is a trade mark and copyrighted by the BBC.
-Because of this anyone using his logo must have a formal licensing agreement.
+As the long-time face of our charity, Pudsey is a trademark copyrighted by the BBC.
+Because of this, anyone using his logo must have a formal licensing agreement.

 How can I pay in fundraising money or make a donation?